datkk06/OpenStack-Tutorial/Content/working-heat.md

 2. **Template**: this is the design of the resources that will make up the stack.
 For example, if we want to have two instances connected on a private network, we need to define a template for each instance as well as the network.

-A template is made up of four different sections:
+A template is made up of three different sections:
  * **Resources**: these are the details of the specific stack.
 These are the objects that will be created or modified when the template runs.
 Resources could be Instances, Volumes, Security Groups, Floating IPs, or any number of objects in OpenStack.
- * **Properties**: these are specifics of the template.
-For example, if we want to specify a CentOS instance in a small flavor, we need to define a property for the "CentOS" image and a property for the "small" flavor.
-Properties may be hard coded in the template, or may be prompted as parameters.
+A resouce has properties and attributes.
- * **Parameters**: these are properties values that must be passed when running the Heat template.
-In HOT format, they appear before the resources section and are mapped to properties.
+ * **Parameters**: these are the values assigned to the properties of a resource and that must be passed to the template.
+In HOT format, they appear before the resources section and are directly mapped to properties.
- * **Output**: this is what is passed back to the user.
+ * **Outputs**: these are the attributes of a resource and are passed back to the user.
 It may be displayed in the dashboard, or revealed in command line ``heat stack-show`` commands.

 In the following sections, we are going to work with examples of heat templates: